cosden/CoDaS-HEP-Perf-Tuning/README.md

 e.g. `amplxe-gui r001hs`
 1. Explore "Bottom-up" and "Top-down Tree" and double click on hotspots to look at line-by-line performance
 1. Edit the file "submit.slurm" to change the matrix size (originally 500) and rerun the analysis.
 WARNING: don't go over 1500!
 1. Challenge: using the knowledge gained from VTune, improve the speed of the code by changing the functions that are called.
-This is done by changing threshold values set in command line arguments to mm.out (see more info in comments at top of matmul_test.cpp).
+This is done by changing threshold values set in command line arguments to mm.out in submit.slurm (see more info in comments at top of matmul_test.cpp for setting thresholds).

 <br><br><br><br>